 Mr. McNally earned a Bachelor of Science degree in Mechanical Engineering from Lafayette College in 1983, with an emphasis in computers and instrumentation, and an Executive Master of Business Administration degree from the University of Utah in 1992.
-He is an inventor on 14 issued patents, with 16 additional patents pending.
+He is an inventor on more than 20 issued patents, with numerous additional patents pending.

 Mr. Shanaman is highly regarded in business circles throughout the Western United States as the founder of the first venture capital fund in Utah, Utah Ventures, where he served as both General and Limited Partner.

 Mr. Shanaman currently serves as a board member of Morgan Stanley Bank NA, where he chairs the Compensation Committee and is a member of the Audit Committee.
 Mr. Shanaman is also a trustee of the Wayne Brown Institute in Salt Lake City, a nonprofit organization committed to entrepreneurship

 From 2003 to 2007, Mr. Shanaman was a director of ZEVEX International (NASDAQ), a manufacturer and marketer of medical devices, where he was Chairman of the Audit Committee.
 Past board positions also include TruVision, from 2005 to 2008, a privately held company that marketed vision care services through health plans nationwide; Western Electronics, from 2003 to 2005, a tier II contract manufacturer, where he was Chairman of the Audit Committee; and Lombard Investments, from 1987 to 2003, a San Francisco, California-based private equity fund with $1.2 billion under management, where he was Chairman of the Compensation Committee.